ingamartinez/game-challenge/README.md

 # Console game Rock, Paper, Scissors, Lizard, Spock
-This is a challenge game wehere the player will play the famous Rock, Paper, Scissors but with the twist presented in the big bang theory show including 2 new options: Spock and Lizzard.
+This is a challenge game wehere the player will play the well known Rock, Paper, Scissors but with the twist presented in the big bang theory show including 2 new options: Spock and Lizzard.

 Install dependencies:
 ```